Acetyl group: Acetylation

+Acetylation is the chemical reaction known as "ethanoylation" in the IUPAC nomenclature.
+It depicts a reactionary process that injects an acetyl functional group into a chemical compound.
+The opposite reaction is called "deacetylation", and this is the removal of the acetyl group.
+An example of an acetylation reaction is the conversion of glycine to N-acetylglycine:

-In nature
+In biology

-The introduction of an acetyl group into a molecule is called acetylation.
+Enzymes which perform acetylation on proteins or other biomolecules are known as acetyltransferases.
 In biological organisms, acetyl groups are commonly transferred from acetyl-CoA to other organic molecules.
-Acetyl-CoA is an intermediate both in the biological synthetase and in the breakdown of many organic molecules.
-Acetyl-CoA is also created during the second stage of cellular respiration, pyruvate decarboxylation, by the action of pyruvate dehydrogenase on pyruvic acid.
+Acetyl-CoA is an intermediate in the biological synthesis and in the breakdown of many organic molecules.
+Acetyl-CoA is also created during the second stage of cellular respiration (pyruvate decarboxylation) by the action of pyruvate dehydrogenase on pyruvic acid.

-Histones and other proteins are often modified by acetylation.
-For example, on the DNA level, histone acetylation by acetyltransferases (HATs) causes an expansion of chromatin architecture, allowing for genetic transcription to occur.
-However, removal of the acetyl group by histone deacetylases (HDACs) condenses DNA structure, thereby preventing transcription.
+Proteins are often modified via acetylation, for various purposes.
+For example, acetylation of histones by histone acetyltransferases (HATs) results in an expansion of local chromatin structure, allowing transcription to occur by enabling RNA polymerase to access DNA.
+However, removal of the acetyl group by histone deacetylases (HDACs) condenses the local chromatin structure, thereby preventing transcription.

-Synthetic organic and pharmaceutical chemistry
+In synthetic organic and pharmaceutical chemistry

-Acetylation can be achieved using a variety of methods, the most common one being via the use of acetic anhydride or acetyl chloride, often in the presence of a tertiary or aromatic amine base.
-A typical acetylation is the conversion of glycine to N-acetylglycine:
+Acetylation can be achieved by chemists using a variety of methods, most commonly with the use of acetic anhydride or acetyl chloride, often in the presence of a tertiary or aromatic amine base.